digao-dalpiaz/CompInstall/README.md

 ### Example

-In this example, there is two Delphi packages (DamPackage and DamDesignPackage).
+In this example, there are two Delphi packages (DamPackage and DamDesignPackage).
 The design-time package (DamDesignPackage) is configured to install into Delphi IDE.
 The runtime package (DamPackage) is configured to copy dfm form file and resource file to release folder.

 ```
 [General]